 The Schuh retail footwear stores sell a broad range of branded casual and athletic footwear along with a meaningful private label offering primarily for 15 to 30 year old men and women.
-The stores, which average approximately 4,300 square feet, include both street-level and mall locations in the United Kingdom and the Republic of Ireland.
+The stores, which average approximately 5,000 square feet, include both street-level and mall locations in the United Kingdom and the Republic of Ireland.
 During the third quarter of Fiscal 2013, the Schuh Group opened its first Schuh Kids store.
-As of February 2, 2013, the Company has opened three Schuh Kids stores that sell footwear primarily for younger children, ages five to 12, and average 1,075 square feet.
-The Schuh Group also operates 13 footwear concessions in Republic apparel stores in the United Kingdom averaging approximately 1,175 square feet, and sells footwear through ecommerce operations.
+As of February 1, 2014, the Company has opened four Schuh Kids stores that sell footwear primarily for younger children, ages five to 12, and average 2,425 square feet.
+The Schuh Group also sells footwear through e-commerce operations.

 The Lids Sports Group includes stores and kiosks, primarily under the Lids banner, that sell licensed and branded headwear to men and women primarily in the early-teens to mid-20's age group.
-The Lids store locations average approximately 850 square feet and are primarily in malls, airports, street-level stores and factory outlet centers throughout the United States, Puerto Rico and Canada.
-The Lids Sports Group also operates Lids Locker Room and Lids Clubhouse stores under a number of trade names, selling licensed sports headwear, apparel and accessories to sports fans of all ages in locations averaging approximately 2,975 square feet in malls and other locations primarily in the United States.
-The Lids Sports Group operates 98 stores in Canada.
+The Lids store locations average approximately 875 square feet and are primarily in malls, airports, street-level stores and factory outlet centers throughout the United States, Puerto Rico and Canada.
+The Lids Sports Group also operates Lids Locker Room and Lids Clubhouse stores under a number of trade names, selling licensed sports headwear, apparel and accessories to sports fans of all ages in locations averaging approximately 3,050 square feet in malls and other locations primarily in the United States.
+The Lids Sports Group operates 110 stores in Canada.
+The Lids Sports Group also operates Locker Room by Lids leased departments in Macy's department stores selling headwear, apparel, accessories and novelties from an assortment of college and professional teams specific to that particular Macy's department store geographic location.
 The Lids Sports Group also sells headwear and accessories through e-commerce operations.
 In addition, the Lids Sports Group operates Lids Team Sports, an athletic team dealer business.

-Johnston & Murphy retail shops sell a broad range of men's footwear, luggage and accessories.
+Johnston & Murphy retail shops sell a broad range of men's footwear, apparel and accessories.
 Women's footwear and accessories are sold in select Johnston & Murphy retail locations.
 Johnston & Murphy shops average approximately 1,525 square feet and are located primarily in better malls and in airports throughout the United States and in Canada.
 Johnston & Murphy opened its first store in Canada during the fourth quarter of Fiscal 2012.
-As of February 2, 2013, Johnston & Murphy operates five stores in Canada.
+As of February 1, 2014, Johnston & Murphy operated seven stores in Canada.
 The Company also has license and distribution agreements for wholesale and retail sales of Johnston & Murphy products in various non - U.S. jurisdictions.
-The Company also sells Johnston & Murphy footwear and accessories in factory stores, averaging approximately 2,350 square feet, located in factory outlet malls, and through an e-commerce operation and a direct-to-consumer catalog.
-In addition, Johnston & Murphy shoes are also distributed through the Company's wholesale operations to better department and independent specialty stores.
+The Company also sells Johnston & Murphy footwear and accessories in factory stores, averaging approximately 2,350 square feet, located in factory outlet malls, and through a direct -to-consumer catalog and e-commerce operations.
+In addition, Johnston & Murphy shoes are distributed through the Company's wholesale operations to better department and independent specialty stores.
+Additionally, the Company recently relaunched the Trask brand, with men's and women's footwear and leather accessories distributed to better independent retailers and department stores.